najaeda/naja-verilog/README.md

 void moduleInterfaceSimplePort(const std::string& name)
 ```

 is called when module uses simple declaration interface ports.
-It will be called 3 times with **name=a,b,c** for the following declaration:
+It will be called 3 times with **name=a, b, c** for the following declaration:

 ```verilog
 module foo(a, b, c);
 ```

+***

 ```c++
 void moduleInterfaceCompletePort(const Port& port)